jpSimkins/Drupal2WordPress-Plugin/README.md

     - Associate WordPress taxonomies and post types to Drupal node types and vocabulary
 * Cleans Drupal aliases
     - Outputs `.htaccess` rewrite rules for alias changes
+* Supports Drupal Version 7
+ - Designed to be pluggable to work with other versions

 ## Import Options